 Ice cream is a part of Philadelphia history and few spots do justice to nostalgic soda shop vibes like Franklin Fountain, an ice cream destination in Old City from brothers Ryan and Eric Berley.
 The shop only dates back to 2004, but sits in a lovingly renovated and restored turn-of-the-century building.
 Go for one of the decadent sundaes, like the Stock Market Crunch with rocky road ice cream (invented in 1929), peanut butter sauce, salted pretzels, and whipped cream.
 During the summer, Franklin Fountain also sets up shop in Spruce Street Harbor Park on the Delaware River waterfront.

 As soon as Philly’s first Thai-style hand-rolled ice cream shop opened, lines formed daily down Walnut Street.
 How it works: An ice cream base (including a non-dairy option) and mix-ins are poured onto a freezing surface that’s under 20 degrees, then scraped and smoothed into a rolled form.
-Sweet Charlie's in Rittenhouse mixes alcohol into the ice cream on request.
+It looks pretty and tastes good.

 Philadelphia, PA 19147